Welcome to Thistle Communities

 Another initiative which has begun to show results is our partnership with Attention Homes, a Boulder non-profit dedicated to providing services to at-risk and homeless youths for the last 40 years.
 We have formalized our relationship with an MOU and two of our apartments are now homes for their clients.
 Shown left, Angelina and Najaah are chilling after work at their apartment.
 They are saving for a car and their plans for the summer are "working, paying bills and being adult-like."
 Visit attentionhomes.org for more program information.

-And, the 69-unit Lumine Apartment complex in Boulder (shown right) is fully leased!
+And, the 69-unit Lumine Apartment complex in Boulder (shown below) is fully leased!
 Our new residents include employees of BVSD, King Soopers and CU Boulder, managers for local businesses such as Mad Greens and Crist Mortuary, a chiropractor, a nanny and numerous self-employed.
 The Lumine and Ledges apartment complexes have added 130 new affordable apartments to Boulder's housing stock over the past year.
 Thistle and our partners are making a difference by housing Boulder's diverse workforce, so people can live where they work and work where they live.

 No Margin, No Mission